apache/openwhisk/docs/actions.md

     - *"action developer error"*: the action was invoked, but it completed abnormally, for instance the action did not detect an exception, or a syntax error existed.
     - *"whisk internal error"*: the system was unable to invoke the action.
   - `success`: Is *true* if and only if the status is *"success"*.
-  - `result`: A dictionary that contains the activation result.
+  - `result`: A dictionary as a JSON object which contains the activation result.
 If the activation was successful, this contains the value that is returned by the action.
 If the activation was unsuccessful, `result` contains the `error` key, generally with an explanation of the failure.

-Some common CLI commands for working with actions are:
+Some common CLI commands for working with activations are:
 - `wsk activation result <activationId>`: retrieves only the result of the activation.
 - `wsk activation logs <activationId>`: retrieves only the logs of the activation.
 - `wsk activation logs <activationId> --strip`: strips metadata from each log line so the logs are easier to read.